theonize/Currier/Gloss/Genesis/Genesis 9.md

     !
 Nimrod, beginning of Babylon, land of Shinar

 27) "in the tents of"
-    - two possibilities: a servant dwells in the master's tent; a conqueror takes over the conquered's tent
+    - possibilities: brothers dwell together; a servant dwells in the master's tent; a conqueror takes over the conquered's tent
     - both of these come into play in future struggles between these families